 Pieter de Ganon focuses his practice on cross-border litigation and arbitration, with a particular emphasis on complex commercial and intellectual property issues.
 Mr. de Ganon has assisted companies in the prosecution and defense of intellectual property lawsuits in U.S. federal court and before the ITC regarding semiconductor design and manufacture, lithography, optics, and rare-earth magnets.
-He has also represented companies in suits arising from actual or potential mergers, acquisitions, and other strategic transactions.
+He has represented companies in suits arising from actual or potential mergers, acquisitions, and other strategic transactions.
 And he has defended clients in commercial disputes in arbitration proceedings seated in common law and civil law jurisdictions under the rules of the ICC, ICDR, JCAA, and JAMS.
 Resident in the firm’s Tokyo office through 2017, Mr. de Ganon’s representative Japan-based clients include SoftBank, Hitachi, Toshiba, Renesas, Yahoo Japan, Sanyo, Nikon, and Fujifilm.

 Mr. de Ganon is also involved in the firm’s extensive pro bono practice in Japan and the United States.
 He was part of the team that secured asylum in Japan for an Afghan engineer—a rare feat in a country that grants refugee status to just 0.3 percent of asylum-seekers.
 More recently, he worked with the team that secured a preliminary injunction requiring the U.S. Customs and Border Patrol to improve conditions in its Arizona detention facilities.
 Through court-ordered expedited discovery, the team obtained photos of the conditions, which were later widely publicized.
 For this work, the team was awarded the MLK Award for Civil Rights Advocacy by The Lawyers' Committee for Civil Rights of the San Francisco Bay Area, The American Heritage Award by The American Immigration Council, the Courageous Luminaries Award by the National Immigration Law Center.

 Before entering private practice, Mr. de Ganon served as law clerk to Judge Leonard B. Sand of the U.S. District Court for the Southern District of New York and Judge John T. Noonan, Jr., of the U.S. Court of Appeals for the Ninth Circuit.